ghoul007/SCSS-tuto/README.md

 }
 ```

-2/  a:hover , a:active , a:visited , a:first-letter , a:last-child
+2/ CSS Pseudo classses: a:hover , a:active , a:visited , a:first-letter , a:last-child
 ```CSS
 /* CSS */